joshmelnykcroft/PicoGK-Fasteners/README.md

 - [ ] Impliment some sort of BOM export
 - [ ] Add an offset to countersunk holes so that screw heads can sit below the surface
 - [ ] Tidy up code
-- [ ]

 ## Credits
 Thanks to Leap71 for creating and sharing PicoGK , as well as writing the Coding for Engineers book.
 Also thanks to you, if you decide to try this out and use it.
-PR's are welcome if you have an fix/idea/feature that you want to contribute!kkkk
+PR's are welcome if you have an fix/idea/feature that you want to contribute!